Scalextric: Design

-Most Scalextric models are 1:32 scale, though between 1968 and 1970 Super 124 cars and track were manufactured at 1:24 scale.
-In 1994 Micro Scalextric at 1:64 scale was introduced.
+Most Scalextric models are 1:32 scale.
+Between 1968 and 1970, Super 124 cars and track were manufactured at 1:24 scale.
+In 1994, Micro Scalextric at 1:64 scale was introduced.
 Cars and track are not compatible between scales.

-In addition to various types of cars, Scalextric vehicles have included motorbikes, sidecars, go-karts, pickup trucks, SUVs, racing trucks, articulated trucks, horses, skateboards and bicycles.
+In addition to types of cars, Scalextric vehicles have included motorbikes, sidecars, go-karts, pickup trucks, SUVs, racing trucks, articulated trucks, horses, skateboards and bicycles.

 Scalextric is controlled with a hand-held plunger, connected by wire to a connector on the set.
 A set normally has two to six plungers included.
 Mounted in the track (for each lane) are two metal rails, which for Analogue carry the DC current from the controllers, or for Digital have constant AC current passed through them, in either case picked up by two metal braids or plates on the underside of the racing cars.

 Licensees and derivatives

-Many other manufacturers, including the likes of Fly, Slot.it, SCX, Airfix/MRRC, Carrera and Ninco, followed making their own analogue slot car systems.
+After the appearance of Scalextric brand, slot cars became a worldwide spread hobby, driving various makers making their own plastic slot car tracks.
+Scalextric's most famous rivals in 1/32nd scale are/have been Carrera, Polistil and SCX.
+Interesting quote is PREFO from East Germany.
+Some brands better known for static scale models experienced the production of slot cars plastic tracks, like Revell, Airfix and Fleischmann.
+Other track brands were more oriented to adult hobbysts like Ninco, offering generally a better quality for a higher price.

+Another offer for club tier tracks is offered by wooden tracks, which have no junctions and rails made of copper, unsensible to the magnetic field of the downforce magnet, usually forbidden in races.

+Some other brands specialized themselves in building cars only, without being linked to a specific track.
+This is possible because analog cars require only minor modifications to run on different slot cars tracks.
+However, they use to be provided of fitments for the chips of the most popular home digital systems, which today are Carrera and Scalextric.

 In Spain, Hornby Scalextric is marketed under the brand Superslot, as the Scalextric brand is owned there by Scale Competition Xtreme, whose products are sold internationally under the SCX brand.
 Whilst there are some common standards, parts of the two ranges, particularly in their digital offerings, are not compatible.